-The Title IX Coordinator will provide the Hearing Officer a list of the names of all Parties, Witnesses, and Advisors at least five business days in advance of the hearing so that the Hearing Officer will have the option to decline to serve as Hearing Officer if they believe that it may not be possible to make an objective determination of responsibility.
+The Title IX Coordinator will provide the Hearing Officer a list of the names of all Parties, Witnesses, and b.
+Content of Notice of Hearing

+Advisors at least five business days in advance of the hearing so that the Hearing Officer will have the option to decline to serve as Hearing Officer if they believe that it may not be possible to make an objective determination of responsibility.